-- Do not send LORs from coworkers, someone you have supervised, relatives, or personal and family friends.
+- Do not send evaluations from coworkers, someone you have supervised, relatives, or personal and family friends.
 These are inappropriate and can be detrimental to the review of your application.

-Q: What is an Electronic Letter of Recommendation?
+Q: What is an Electronic Letter of Evaluation?

-A: Recommendations are required to be completed electronically by your recommenders.
-It is suggested you contact the individuals writing the recommendations to confirm that they will be able to write your recommendation letter and to confirm their preferred email address.
+A: Evaluations are required to be completed electronically by your evalutaors.
+It is suggested you contact the individuals writing the evaluations to confirm that they will be able to write your evaluation letter and to confirm their preferred email address.
 Please enter their email address and mailing address on the application.
-An email request from OptomCAS will be sent to the individual recommender directing them to a secured website for completion.
-After the individual completes the recommendation, they will submit it electronically to OptomCAS.
-Because OptomCAS recommendation requests may be caught by spam filters, applicants are encouraged to contact their recommenders to ask them to allow their email systems to “permit” the OptomCAS reference mail address: firstname.lastname@example.org
+An email request from OptomCAS will be sent to the individual evaluator directing them to a secured website for completion.
+After the individual completes the evaluation, they will submit it electronically to OptomCAS.
+Because OptomCAS evaluation requests may be caught by spam filters, applicants are encouraged to contact their evaluators to ask them to allow their email systems to “permit” the OptomCAS evaluation mail address: firstname.lastname@example.org

-If the request was not received by your recommender, contact OptomCAS Customer Service and the email will be sent again.
+If the request was not received by your evaluatorr, contact OptomCAS Customer Service and the email will be sent again.

 There are three status notifications:

-- New – Recommender has been entered into the system.
+- New – Evaluator has been entered into the system.

-- Completed – Recommender has completed the LOR and has submitted it to OptomCAS.
+- Completed – Evaluator has completed the evaluation and has submitted it to OptomCAS.

-Q: Can I have different LORs sent to individual programs?
+Q: Can I have different evaluations sent to individual programs?

-A: No. Each LOR will be sent to all programs for which you are applying.
+A: No. Each evaluation will be sent to all programs for which you are applying.

-Q: How can I select a different person as a recommender than those I initially selected?
+Q: How can I select a different person as a evaluator than those I initially selected?

 A: If the status is still “New” or “Incomplete,” you may delete that individual and add the new source.
 If the status is “Complete,” changes cannot be made.

-Q: What does it mean to waive my right to access the recommendation?
+Q: What does it mean to waive my right to access the evaluation?

 A: You relinquish your access to the provided letter.
-If you do not waive that right, the recommender will know that you have access to read it.
+If you do not waive that right, the evalutor will know that you have access to read it.

-A: OptomCAS cannot allow you access to your LORs, nor can applicants view their LORs during the OptomCAS process.
-If you have not waived your right to access your LORs, once you have matriculated to a school or college of optometry, you may be able to then review your letters at that time and at the discretion of the institution.
+A: OptomCAS cannot allow you access to your evaluations, nor can applicants view their evaluations during the OptomCAS process.
+If you have not waived your right to access your evaluations, once you have matriculated to a school or college of optometry, you may be able to then review your letters at that time and at the discretion of the institution.

 Q: Can I change my waiver to view my recommendation?

-A: No. Once a LOR has been received by OptomCAS, the waiver cannot be changed.
+A: No. Once an evaluation has been received by OptomCAS, the waiver cannot be changed.

-Q: Can I send a Committee Letter of Recommendation?
+Q: Can I send a Committee Letter of Evaluation?

-Some pre-health advising offices compile academic/personal information and will also coordinate the collection of LORs in order to provide a “Committee Letter” for pre-optometry students.
-If the Committee Letter of Recommendation is a compilation from several individuals and contains one Recommendation Request Form and one letter, it will be considered as one LOR.
-The individual writing the recommendation completes the evaluation matrix on the Recommendation Request Form.
-OptomCAS will accept the name of a college pre-health profession advisor in lieu of the evaluator(s) on the recommendation form.
+Some pre-health advising offices compile academic/personal information and will also coordinate the collection of evaluations in order to provide a “Committee Letter” for pre-optometry students.
+If the Committee Letter of Evaluation is a compilation from several individuals and contains one letter, it will be considered as one evaluation.
+The individual writing the evaluation completes the evaluation matrix on the online portal.
+OptomCAS will accept the name of a college pre-health profession advisor in lieu of the evaluator(s) on the evaluation form.

-Q: Can I send LORs from a Letter Service?
+Q: Can I send evaluations from a Letter Service?

-A: Yes, college and university letter services may submit recommendations to OptomCAS, but it must be done through the electronic recommendation portal.
+A: Yes, college and university letter services may submit evaluations to OptomCAS, but it must be done through the electronic evaluation portal.

-If you are submitting LORs through a letter service, you are strongly encouraged to have the original author(s) of the LORs complete the rating of attributes, which is Part I of the Recommendation Request Form.
+If you are submitting evaluations through a letter service, you are strongly encouraged to have the original author(s) of the evaluations complete the rating of attributes.

-Please note that while OptomCAS will accept the rating of attributes, which is Part I of the Recommendation Request Form, from a college official who is a designee for the college or university’s letter service office, applicants should also check with the individual programs for which they plan to apply to confirm that Recommendation Request Forms completed by a third-party will be accepted.
+Please note that while OptomCAS will accept the rating of attributes from a college official who is a designee for the college or university’s letter service office, applicants should also check with the individual programs for which they plan to apply to confirm that evaluations completed by a third-party will be accepted.

-Q: Can LORs be sent using Virtual Evals?
+Q: Can evaluations be sent using Virtual Evals?

-A: Only recommendations completed through the OptomCAS online portal can be submitted electronically; therefore, OptomCAS will not be able to accept an electronic Virtual Evals.
+A: Only evaluations completed through the OptomCAS online portal can be submitted electronically; therefore, OptomCAS will not be able to accept an electronic Virtual Eval.

-Q: Can LORs be co-signed by a Teaching Assistant and a Faculty member?
+Q: Can evaluations be co-signed by a Teaching Assistant and a Faculty member?

-A: Yes, a LOR from a Teaching Assistant must be co-signed or include the name and contact information of a Faculty member within the letter.
+A: Yes, an evaluation from a Teaching Assistant must be co-signed or include the name and contact information of a Faculty member within the letter.

-Q: Must I wait for my LORs to be complete before submitting my application?
+Q: Must I wait for my evaluations to be complete before submitting my application?

-A: It is not necessary, nor is it suggested, to wait until your recommenders have responded to submit your application.
+A: It is not necessary, nor is it suggested, to wait until your evaluators have responded to submit your application.

 Q: What types of letters will each Optometry school or college accept?

-Please visit the Letters of Recommendation section on the OptomCAS home page for more information about what letters will or will not be accepted by each Optometry school or college.
+Please visit the Letters of Evaluation section on the OptomCAS home page for more information about what letters will or will not be accepted by each Optometry school or college.